-1. Submit annual financial certification showing financial sponsorship for the duration of the academic program.

-- 2. International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
+- 1. Submit annual financial certification showing financial sponsorship for the duration of the academic program. - 2.
+International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
 A score of at least 550 is required for admission. - 3.
 International transfer students must provide evidence of good standing from any previous college in order to transfer to BCC. - 4.
 Notification must be made to the U.S. Immigration and Naturalization Service concerning any change of an international student's status. - 5.
 Submit payment in U.S. dollars to cover the full cost of the first academic year before an I-20 form is issued.
 The estimated cost of the first year for a full-time, campus resident is \$9,600.
 International Students are required to reside in campus housing. - 6.
 If the international student fails to comply with college policies, the college will report the dismissal to HomeLand Security and result in immediate deportation. - 7.
-International students who are married must be accompanied by his or her spouse.
-Minor children of married couples must accompany their parents and live on the New Orleans, LA Campus. - 8.
 International students must maintain at least 9 credits each term.